-There are ways to treat most of these underlying problems, restoring healthy function of the thyroid is often possible.
+There are ways to treat most of these underlying problems, restoring the healthy function of the thyroid is often possible.

 Restoring healthy thyroid function can allow you to begin to regrow your hair.

-Approximately 1 out 10 women suffers from anemia caused by iron deficiency.
-Associated symptoms include fatigue, cold hands and feet, headache, dizziness and hair loss.
+Approximately 1 out of 10 women suffer from anemia caused by iron deficiency.
+Associated symptoms include fatigue, cold hands and feet, headache, dizziness, and hair loss.

 Functional medicine testing can assess your iron levels and, importantly, determine how well you are absorbing iron.

 Your doctor can order a simple blood test to see whether you have this type of anemia.
 In most cases, additional iron intake either through food or medicine is necessary.

 Anemia is not just caused by an iron deficiency it can also be caused by B vitamin deficiencies - specifically B12, B6, and folate.
 This type of anemia is common but often missed by general practitioners not trained in nutritional medicine.

 Supplementing iron without doctor supervision can be dangerous because excessive iron can initiate inflammation throughout the body - always work with your doctor when incorporating supplements into your regimen.

 Telogen Effluvium is when hair growth temporarily stops and becomes dormant.
 This condition can be due to a variety of causes including the flu, heavy metal toxicity, stress, illness, pregnancy, or stopping birth control pills.

 Like so many conditions, the treatment will depend on the cause.
-In the case of heavy metal toxicity, for example, the functional medicine approach to Telogen Effuvium becomes focused on safely chelating (removing) the heavy metals out of the body.
+In the case of heavy metal toxicity, for example, the functional medicine approach to Telogen Effluvium becomes focused on safely chelating (removing) the heavy metals out of the body.

-The next step would be to restore the body from nutrient deficiency and provide a nourishing biochemical environment which encourages hair growth.
+The next step would be to restore the body from nutrient deficiency and provide a nourishing biochemical environment that encourages hair growth.

 Trichotillomania is a psychological disorder characterized by a strong impulse to pull out hair.
 It most commonly affects younger girls.